 There’s another wave coming behind, and on and on…

-In 2012 I left my corporate job as a project manager, and took the leap into the unknown.
-Full time artist, and I built a business.
+In 2012 I left my corporate job as a project manager and took a leap into the unknown, as a full time artist, and I built a business.

 Diving in

-A month into that decision to become a full time artist, noted retailer Anthropologie contracted me to make 2,000 of my specialty driftwood spoons, dinnerware and a full spread of select pieces.
+A month into that decision, retailer Anthropologie contracted me to make 2,000 of my specialty driftwood spoons, dinnerware and a full spread of select pieces.

 I produced four different series of works for Anthro, which launched me onto the world stage as a maker.